Barry Sanders: Early years and postseason win (1989–1991)

-On September 9, 1990, against the Tampa Bay Buccaneers, Sanders had 79 yards from 14 rushing attempts and a goal-line touchdown.
-Against the Green Bay Packers on September 30, Sanders had 20 attempts for 94 yards.
-Sanders had 16 attempts for 90 yards and a touchdown, coupled with five receptions for 135 yards receiving and a 47-yard receiving touchdown against the Kansas City Chiefs.
+On September 9, 1990, against the Tampa Bay Buccaneers, Sanders had 79 yards from 14 rushing attempts and a goal-line touchdown in the 38–21 loss in the Lions' regular season opener.
+Against the Green Bay Packers on September 30, Sanders had 20 attempts for 94 yards in the 24–21 loss in week 4.
+Sanders had 16 attempts for 90 yards and a touchdown, coupled with five receptions for 135 yards receiving and a 47-yard receiving touchdown against the Kansas City Chiefs in the 43–24 loss in week 6.
 On November 4, playing against the Washington Redskins, Sanders had 11 rushes for 104 yards and a touchdown, in a game where the Lions surrendered a 21-point lead to lose 38–41.
-On December 10 against the Los Angeles Raiders, Sanders was credited with a season-high 176 yards from 25 attempts and two touchdowns.
+On December 10 against the Los Angeles Raiders, Sanders was credited with a season-high 176 yards from 25 attempts and two touchdowns in the 38–31 loss.
+He earned his first NFC Offensive Player of the Week honor for his game against the Raiders.
 On December 22 against the Packers, Sanders had 19 attempts for 133 yards and a touchdown in the 24–17 victory.
 Sanders had a productive year, finishing the year first in the NFL in rushing yards, with 1,304, becoming the first Lions running back to lead the league in rushing yards since Byron White in 1940.
 He ranked third in rushing touchdowns (13), and sixth in both attempts (255), and yards per attempt (5.1).
 As a result, Sanders was selected to his second Pro Bowl and was again named an AP first-team All-Pro.
 The Lions finished the year with a 6–10 record and missed the postseason for the seventh consecutive season.